Skip to Content

 Preventing domestic violence from occurring in the workplace continues to be one of the most challenging tasks confronting an organization's workplace violence prevention team.
 Conducting a comprehensive and effective initial investigation is the first critical step in managing domestic violence incidents to a successful and nonlethal conclusion.

 In March 2004, the article entitled "Domestic Violence in the Workplace: A Continuing Danger" appeared in this space.
 This article stated that domestic violence was a major problem in the United States, particularly for women.
-It was noted that:
+The following information was noted.

 Since March 2004, not much has changed with regard to the domestic violence experiences of women in the United States.
 Because of this, domestic violence continues to present challenges to businesses and organizations as they attempt to maintain a safe work environment.
 Workplace violence prevention team members are regularly confronted with incidents of domestic violence occurring in their workplaces.